 Yep.

-Yes, I don't think they should disclose the algorithms that they use, but I think the point is that they need to be transparent if they're gonna be a political organization, they need to be a political organization.
+Yes, I don't think they should disclose the algorithms that they use, but I think the point is that they need to be transparent.

-And if they want to be a platform, they can't arbitrarily decide what is their their single point of truth.
+And if they want to be a platform, they can't arbitrarily decide what is their single point of truth.

-What the insider told me, I asked the question.
+What the insider told me, I asked the question, I said, would they say this publicly?

-And I said they'd never say these things publicly.
+And I said, they'd never say these things publicly.

 I said, why not?

-So my point is establish, tell the world in Congress.
+So my point is, establish, tell the world in Congress.

 Don't lie under oath to Senator Cruz.